-NMPF and USDEC strongly welcomed USTR's initiation of a second dispute settlement process in May to address Canada's continued failure to implement dairy TRQ allocations that meet its USMCA obligations.
-The initiation of the panel proceedings follows Canada's failure to comply with an initial panel ruling made public in January that found Canada was unduly restricting dairy market access that had been negotiated under USMCA.
-Canada's TRQ administration procedures must be reformed to fully comply with their USMCA commitments and ensure that the full Canadian food supply chain active in dairy sales - from retailers to food service restaurants to importers and distributors to processing companies - have fair and equitable access to the USMCA dairy TRQs and that Canadian policies incentivize maximum use of the TRQs.
-We urge the U.S. to move forward with the 2nd dispute settlement panel in a way that ensures that this next phase delivers the meaningful reforms to Canadian policies that are needed in order to deliver on USMCA's promise.
+NMPF and USDEC commend USTR's initiation this year of a second USMCA dispute settlement panel to address Canada's continued failure to implement dairy TRQ allocations that meet its USMCA obligations.
+The initiation of the panel proceedings follows Canada's failure to comply with an initial panel ruling made public in January 2022 that found Canada was unduly restricting dairy market access that had been negotiated under USMCA.
+As USTR has laid out so expertly in the current dispute settlement process, Canada's TRQ administration procedures must be reformed to fully comply with their USMCA commitments and ensure that the full Canadian food supply chain active in dairy sales - from retailers to food service restaurants to importers and distributors to processing companies - have fair and equitable access to the USMCA dairy TRQs and that Canadian policies incentivize maximum use of the TRQs.

-In parallel to the continued pursuit of Canadian compliance with its USMCA TRQ commitments, NMPF and USDEC urge USTR to work with interagency partners to closely monitor Canada's implementation of other dairy related USMCA provisions, such as those eliminating Canada's discriminatory Class 7 dairy pricing policy and requiring export surcharges on dairy protein exports like skim milk powder, milk protein concentrates, and infant formula.
-The latter is a particular cause for concern.
-Canadian exports of milk protein isolates (MPIs) and certain skim milk powder blends manufactured under the new Class 4a have been increasing in a manner that seems designed to evade USMCA disciplines.
-USTR should move quickly to deploy the dairy consultation tools laid out in USMCA's Agriculture Chapter to address this concern and to ensure that Canada's other dairy policies full align with the changes called for under the agreement.
+In parallel to the continued pursuit of Canadian compliance with its USMCA TRQ commitments, NMPF and USDEC urge USTR to work with interagency partners to monitor and address Canada's implementation of other dairy related USMCA provisions, such as those eliminating Canada's discriminatory Class 7 dairy pricing policy and requiring export surcharges on dairy protein exports like skim milk powder, milk protein concentrates, and infant formula.
+The latter is a particular cause for concern and we urge USTR to take action to address it with Canada in light of the growing Canadian exports of loophole products evading USMCA's export surcharge system.
+Canadian exports of milk protein isolates (MPIs) and certain skim milk powder blends manufactured under the new Class 4a have been increasing in a manner that appears designed to evade USMCA disciplines.
+These are increasingly being shipped to the U.S. and are having a negative impact on other U.S. manufacturers of these products.
+USTR should deploy the dairy consultation tools laid out in USMCA's Agriculture Chapter to address this concern in order to curtail the harmful impact these Canadian loophole exports are having.